armanriazi/private/docs/self/english/category/interview/en-interview.md

 > It's very important to anticipate a problem and fix it **before it becomes** a real problem .

-> It is important  to view problems **form different perspectives**.
+> It is important  to view problems **from different perspectives**.

-## 25. Are you remember failed to complete an assignment on time?
+### 25. Are you remember failed to complete an assignment on time?

 > External factors caused me to missed a deadline.

-## 26. Are you remember a good decision for a solution of problem?
+### 26. Are you remember a good decision for a solution of problem?

 > Actually, I prefer to **review** process and research more for problem.
 This approach tremendously help me in almost of time.